Qimmah Russo Showcases Her Fit Physique In Plunging, Extra-Short Mini Dress

 “Looking at your photos,” a fourth follower declared, who was not the only one to add Qimmah into the equation when talking about their feelings of infatuation.

 Qimmah’s tie-dye dress featured a white background with a vibrant array of rainbow hues in huge, circular patterns across the fabric.
-The lower half was a minuscule ruched miniskirt with a bias-cut waistline sewn in to a long-sleeved, collared shirt.
+The lower half was a minuscule, ruched miniskirt with a bias-cut waistline sewn in to a long-sleeved, collared shirt.
 Instead of a row of buttons lining the front, the garment had a plunging neckline that stretched wide across her bust and remained open halfway down her midriff.

 She wore a bubble-gum pink bikini top under the outfit, which complemented the overall color scheme.
-It appeared to have a simple design, with soft, triangular cups strung next to one another on a single string encircling her waist and an additional pair of ties fastened in a bow behind her neck.
+It appeared to have a simple design, with soft, triangular cups strung next to one another on a single string encircling her waist, and an additional pair of ties fastened in a bow behind her neck.
 Her pert breasts swelled beneath the lightweight fabric.

 Qimmah was photographed outdoors in what appeared to be a public park.
 The blurry background showed the trunks of several palm trees, various signage, and a few sets of aluminum stair railing.
 She posed next to a short cement wall with her muscular thighs together.
 Both hands lifted into the air to shield her eyes from the bright sunshine that spilled over her body.